Morris Middle School

 Additionally, we have seen a rise in the number of LEP students including those identified as "new-comers" enroll at Morris Middle School.
 These students enter US schools for the first time in 5th or 6th grade and typically speak Spanish or Vietnamese.
 In Texas, fifth grade students can take their assessment in Spanish.
 However, in sixth grade, students must test in English regardless of their language proficiency level.
 We work to improve phonological awareness, fluency, and comprehension of our first year LEP students in fifth grade knowing they will test in English in sixth grade.

 This school year we did not have SSI, a second testing opportunity in May for 5th grade students.
 Previously, the time between the first STAAR test in March and the second in May was used to provided intensive and targeted intervention for STAAR failures.
 In the 2020-2021 school year, all students only tested in May.
 The data included is final with all test administrations.
-Special education students do not always retest.
-This decision is made by the ARD committee.
 Additionally, although 50% of our students were virtual during the 2020-2021 school year, we had 98% of students come to campus to test.
 The state average for test partication was only 88%.

 We have used common assessment data, MAP data, and STAAR Interim data to track progress of students and highlight needs for RTI.
 Although common assessment score gaps between learning formats are closing, we still see gaps in overall performance due to students not completing the normal content in the 2019-2020 school year as a result of COVID campus closures and virtual learning in 2020-2021.
-Last school year a little more than half of our students participated in virtual learning.
+Last school year as many student returned to campus for the first time we shifted focus to SEL and behavior interventions as a support to combating learning loss.

 While we have had some shifts in our demographics, enrollment, and learning format options, the commitment of our administration, faculty, and staff to the PLC Process and to refine our collaborative team and intervention processes, we have seen the culture shift and more students who are successful both academically, socially, and emotionally at Morris Middle School.